FunkinCrew/funkBlog/content/privacy/_index.md

 - The right to data portability - You have the right to request that Company transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at support@funkin.me
+If you would like to exercise any of these rights, please contact us at <a href="mailto:support\@funkin.me">support\@funkin.me</a>

 10. CHANGES TO THE PRIVACY POLICY